UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 The error occurred in the ``doer`` function -- but the traceback shows you where that was called from.

-Note that is listed in reverse order -- reverse of the order in which it was called.
+Note that this listed in reverse order -- reverse of the order in which the functions are called.

 In a more complex system, this can be VERY useful -- learn to read tracebacks!